 Communicate.
 Communicate.
 Communicate.

 When you’re living together, you’re obviously spending more time together.
 And you’re noticing more things about your significant other that you didn’t know before.
 Maybe things that annoy you.
 The bottom line is, there are going to be conflicts.
-You’re going to get annoyed with one another.
+You’re going to butt heads occasionally.
 But it’s so important to keep those lines of communication open!
 I’m not great at communication.
 But if something is bothering me, Dave can tell.
 And it throws off his mood and the entire vibe of our home.
 And then we’re both tense and more prone to snap at one another.
 I could have avoided all of that by just communicating in the first place!

-What lessons have you learned from moving in with a significant other?
+What lessons have you learned from moving in with your significant other?

 JOIN THE TRIBE!